MV Africa Mercy: Field service history

 In 2007, the ship made her official maiden voyage to Monrovia, Liberia, from the shipyard in England.

 The Africa Mercy remained in Liberia for her 2008 Field Service.

-In 2009, the ship was docked in Cotonou, Benin from February to December, providing free surgeries and medical care.
+In 2009, the ship was docked in Cotonou, Benin, from February to December, providing free surgeries and medical care.
 Mercy Ships also worked with Beninese citizens on agriculture and water development projects.

-Early in 2010, the ship was docked in Lomé, Togo for the 2010 Field Service.
+Early in 2010, the ship was docked in Lomé, Togo, for the 2010 Field Service.

 In August 2010, the Africa Mercy went into shipyard in South Africa, where it was equipped with new, more efficient generators.

 The Africa Mercy served in Freetown, Sierra Leone for 10 months for her 2011 Field Service.
 At the conclusion of each Field Service, the Africa Mercy goes in to dry dock, where it is resupplied and receives any needed repairs or upgrades before heading to her next port of call.
 In December 2011/January 2012 the maintenance period was spent in Ghana.

 Africa Mercy was operating in Lomé, Togo from January to June 2012, then in Conakry, Guinea from August 2012 to June 2013.

 The Africa Mercy was docked in Pointe Noire, Republic of Congo, from August 2013 to June 2014.

-The Africa Mercy was docked in Toamasina, Madagascar from October 2014 until June 2015.
+The Africa Mercy was docked in Toamasina, Madagascar, from October 2014 until June 2015.
 The vessel returned to Madagascar in October 2015 was docked there until June 2016.

 The Africa Mercy was in Cotonou, Benin from August 2016 through June 2017.

 The Africa Mercy was docked in Douala, Cameroon, from August 2017 through June 2018.

-The Africa Mercy was docked in Conakry, Guinea from August 2018 through June 2019.
+The Africa Mercy was docked in Conakry, Guinea, from August 2018 through June 2019.

-The Africa Mercy was docked in Dakar, Senegal from August 2019 through March 2020.
+The Africa Mercy was docked in Dakar, Senegal, from August 2019 through March 2020.

 In March 2021 it was docked in Port of Granadilla, Tenerife.

 In February 2022, the Africa Mercy arrived in Dakar, Senegal for a scheduled 10-month field service.

+In February 2024, following a year of refit and maintenance in South Africa, the Africa Mercy arrived in Toamasina, Madagascar, to begin her next field service.

+In February 2025, after 6 weeks in Durban, South Africa, the Africa Mercy arrived for a second year of service in Toamasina, Madagascar, to begin her 10-month field service.